ThaddeusOwl/DSLDoodle/README.md

 ## Disclaimer

 The DSLs that the tool can process are constrained.
-Using the Technology Acceptance Model, the tool was built using with the intention of evaluating if such tools like this will help can be used as a supplement in Compiler Theory courses to boost student engagement and foster a deeper understanding of Compiler Theory.
+Using the Technology Acceptance Model, the tool was built with the intention of evaluating if such tools like this will help can be used as a supplement in Compiler Theory courses to boost student engagement and foster a deeper understanding of Compiler Theory.